oysteinmyrmo/bezier/README.md

 Bezier::AABB aabb = cubicBezier.aabb();            // Axis Aligned Bounding Box
 aabb = cubicBezier.aabb(xPoints);                  // Or get from extreme points (if you already have them) to reduce calculation time
 Bezier::TightBoundingBox tbb = cubicBezier.tbb();  // Tight bounding box

+// Split the Bezier curve at desired points.
+The left and right parts are new bezier curves
+// of the same order as the original curve. auto split = cubicBezier.split(0.5f);
+auto left  = split.left;  // Left part of the split auto right = split.right; // Right part of the split
 ```